Pouk91/newCapstone/README.md

   NPM dependencies installed to execute grunt server for test environment and grunt deploy to deploy prod environment.

   - sudo npm install(ubuntu)
-  - npm install1
+  - npm install

 # User Stores:

   - As a want I want users to be able to log a repair.
   - As a want I want users to be able to update a repair.
   - As a want I want users to be able to delete a repair.
-  - As a want I want user to be able to see a list of their logged repairs.
+  - As a want I want users to be able to see a list of their logged repairs.

 # Wireframe: